csgo-league/csgo-league-web/README.md

 </VirtualHost>
 ```
 5. `sudo a2ensite csgo-league-web.conf`

+Finally make sure to `chown www-data:www-data app` in the `/csgo-league-web` directory.

+You should be all set!

 ### Debugging
 1. if you get `too many redirects` error try change in `env.php` `'WEBSITE' => '/home'` to `'WEBSITE' => ''`